-Total US revenues were \$10.8m for the year ended 30 June 2017 compared to \$11.5m for the prior year.
-The decreased sales revenue in the US reflects the Company's restructure of the general and sales and marketing management and team members there as well as a more difficult trading environment.
+Total US revenues were \$12.0m for the year ended 30 June 2018 compared to \$10.8m for the prior year.
+The increased sales revenue in the US reflects the Company's restructure of the general and sales and marketing management and team members and the benefits now being driven from those changes.